 We know how acne break-outs occur on face – the numerous sebaceous glands on face secrete an oily substance sebum, which along with dead skin cells and bacteria clog hair follicles and lead to acne lesions.
-Such acne break-outs occur not just on face, but every other body part that has oil-secreting glands or hair follicles.
-It can be your back, chest or shoulders.So, let me shed some more light for those who are suffering with back acne problems
+Such acne break-outs occur not just on the face, but every other body part that has oil-secreting glands or hair follicles.
+It can be your back, chest or shoulders.So, let me shed some more light for those who are suffering from back acne problems

 Blackheads and Whiteheads

 Whiteheads are the most common type of acne and are formed when dirt or excess oil blocks pore of the skin.
 These blocks lead to pimples that are white in color, and are formed on the surface of the skin.
 Blackheads are similar to whiteheads except unlike whiteheads blocks are not formed on the surface – they remain exposed to the air.